National Security Fellows Program

 All UVA PhD students, regardless of major, are eligible to apply for our internship program.

-Applications for the 2022-2023 class are now open!
-Applicants should submit a one-page statement of work and a CV to Professor Philip Potter at email@example.com.
-The deadline for proposals is Monday, April 4th, 2022.
+Applications for the 2023-2024 class will be available in March 2023.
+Applicants should be prepared to submit a one-page statement of work and a CV to Professor Philip Potter at email@example.com.
+The deadline for proposals is in early April 2023.
 All applications will be acknowledged by email.

 To learn more about our past and current fellows, click here.